-As of December 31, 2023 and 2022, this account consists of land and parking lot space with cost amounting to P1.61 million and is being held for capital appreciation.
+As of December 31, 2024 and 2023, this account consists of land and parking lot space with cost amounting to P0.83 million and P0.78 million, respectively, and is being held for capital appreciation.

-The fair value of the investment properties of the Parent Company is between $\mathbb{P}1$ million to $\mathbb{P}1.70$ million as of December 31, 2023 and 2022.
+The fair value of the investment properties of the Parent Company is between P1.00 million to P1.70 million as of December 31, 2024 and 2023.
 The Parent Company determined the fair values of the Parent Company's investment properties on the basis of recent sales of similar properties in the same areas as the investment properties and taking into account the economic conditions prevailing at the time the valuations were made.

-As of December 31, 2023 and 2022, the fair value of the investment properties is classified under the Level 3 category.
+As of December 31, 2024 and 2023, the fair value of the investment properties is classified under the Level 3 category.

-Except for insignificant amounts of real property taxes on the investment properties, no other expenses were incurred, and no income was earned in relation to the investment properties in 2023, 2022 and 2021.
+Except for insignificant amounts of real property taxes on the investment properties, no other expenses were incurred, and no income was earned in relation to the investment properties in 2024, 2023 and 2022.